Our new Driving Tips series gives you the need-to-know advice for driving abroad!

 - Proof of ownership – a Vehicle on Hire Certificate (see your Sixt hire documents)

-- A current, full UK driving licence – drivers must be at least 18 years old in France
+- A current, full UK driving licence – drivers must be at least 18 years old in France.
+Your UK licence will still be valid when travelling to France after Brexit.

 For driving your private car in France, your vehicle will need a GB Sticker, and the law specifies that vehicles must also carry the following items of equipment: